oldfieldtc/portfolio-jekyll/_drafts/2021-02-06-installing-umami-on-a-synology-nas.md

 rm package-lock.json`

 Next run `npm install` and once the dependencies and modules are installed successfully, run `npm run build`, then `pm2 start umami`.
+When I've updated Umami in the past, the page assets wouldn't load properly for me after running `npm run build`, then `pm2 start umami`.
+How I fixed this was to run `npm start` after `npm run build` then run `pm2 start umami`.